-Although there’s more than one way to pronounce “michelada,” we’ve always erred toward “meeeeee chay lah dah.”
-And although there’s more than one way to mix a michelada, we’re rather partial to this recipe.
-(Some folks add a drop or three of Worcestershire sauce, others play with the proportion of lime to tomato juice, a few eschew the tomato juice entirely, and at least one person on the planet simply shakes 3 parts beer to 1 part bloody mary mix.
-Just about all of them caution you to add hot sauce “to taste.”)
+In Mexico, a michelada is the customary morning-after equivalent of a Bloody Mary—except it’s lighter, less tomato-y, and all around lovelier.
+While there’s more than one way to mix a michelada, we’re rather partial to the below recipe.
+Some folks add a drop or three of Worcestershire sauce, others play with the proportion of lime to tomato juice, a few eschew the tomato juice entirely, and at least one person on the planet simply shakes 3 parts beer to 1 part bloody mary mix.
+Just about all of them caution you to add hot sauce “to taste.”
+(Stateside, Tabasco may be the most commonly reached for source of heat, but the author prefers a Mexican hot sauce such as Cholula.
+You may as well just set out whatever bottles of hot sauce you have and let each person add whichever hot sauce in whatever amount they desire.)
 However you make yours, if it has cerveza, citrus, at least a little tomato juice, and some hot sauce, you can say you’ve made a michelada.
-Actually, if you follow this recipe, you can say you’ve made two micheladas.
-Unless you prefer to dump the heady concoction into a single ridiculously tall glass and keep it all to yourself.
+Actually, if you follow this recipe, you can say you’ve made two micheladas, as it makes an incredibly generous pour with enough to share.
+This recipe has been updated.
+Originally published June 15, 2012.–Renee Schettler Rossi

 - Quick Glance

 - Serves 2

 - 1 tablespoon sea salt, fine or coarse

 - 1 1/2 teaspoons ancho chile powder